nickichann01/Simple-Expense-Tracker/README.md

   <img src="https://github.com/nickichann01/Simple-Expense-Tracker/blob/main/Sample/4.png" width="380" height="360">

 ## Status
- - Ongoing
+ - Developing
- - To be released.
+ - First verion (1.0.0) released.

 ## Disclaimer
   This is just for *fun* and continous study of *Python*.
+  Open for constructive critism to make this project better.